mastrovi/metadata/CDM IIIF URL/README.md

 As of 2022-07-26, OCLC has only implemented IIIF manifests for image files (jpg, png, etc.).
 PDF manifests have not yet been implemented.
 Use facets to isolate the appropriate records (non-Moving image, non-Sound, non-PDF files).
-Make sure that the format of the base url is consistent accross the records.
+Make sure that the format of the base url is consistent across the records.

 This perl program adds IIIF urls to ContentDM records that already exist in DLGADMIN.